 It’s quite common that your first visit to a new dentist can be a lengthy process.
 Fortunately, at , we have implemented a way to expedite the process.
 Under the “New Patients” tab at the top of our homepage, you may access and fill out all of the initial paperwork ahead of your visit.
 Having these documents already filled out when you walk in is an efficient way of getting everything done quicker.

 What services can you provide my small children?

-At FWD, we offer a number of important pediatric dental services.
+At DFW, we offer a number of important pediatric dental services.
 Your child or children can benefit from the following services: